yweng530/yweng530.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a senior Computer Science Student at the University of Illinois at Urbana-Champaign.
+I'm currently a senior Computer Science Student at the University of Illinois at Urbana-Champaign.
 Some of my current interests in CS include Web Development, Artificial Intelligence, Data and information systems.

 **Contact Info**